Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 FSA Savings Limitations

 The opportunity to save several hundred dollars is attractive, but FSAs have some limitations that may make them less appealing to some people.
-The use-it-or-lose-it provision is the main one.
-If you don’t expect to have at least $3,050 in qualified expenses, your savings will be less, and you’ll lose any amount that is unspent unless your employer offers an extension or rollover.
+The use-it-or-lose-it provision is the main limitation.
+If you don’t expect to have at least $3,200 in qualified expenses, your savings will be less, and you’ll lose any unspent amount unless your employer offers an extension or rollover.

-The contribution limit also restricts their effectiveness for most employees.
-Higher earnings will have greater potential savings, since they are subject to higher tax rates on their taxable income.
-However, for most employees the savings will be limited to several hundred dollars per year.
+The contribution limit also restricts the effectiveness of FSAs for most employees.
+Higher earnings will have greater potential savings since they are subject to higher tax rates on their taxable income.
+However, for most employees, the savings will be limited to several hundred dollars per year.

 Bottom Line